martinsoft/magic-battery-checker/README.md

 This can be really inconvenient!
 Especially if you're on an iMac you don't have an alternative to a mouse to fall back on, or if you don't have the lightning cable to hand.

-So, `magic-battery-checker` aims to help avoid unplanned situations like this:
+Enter `magic-battery-checker`, which aims to help avoid unplanned situations like this:

 ![Magic Mouse turned upside down to recharge](resources/magicmousefail.jpg)